 The first release of the Patch wines came from the 2020 vintage.
-Approaching wine from a varied wine trade background that began with studies in in viticulture, Matt Talbot crafts the Patch Wines with support from winemaker and partner, Kirilly Gordon.
-There are presently three wines in the Patch lineup: a ‘Shed Red’ Bordeaux inspired blend with a Turkish twist, a ‘Nebbiolo Bianco’ (which is actually the arneis grape variety), and their Marsanne.
-The Patch project – with the intent on sourcing exciting parcels or ‘patches’ of grapes – is unbound by region.
-Made from Yarra Valley and Nagambie fruit thus far.
-All small batch, using a combination of vessels in the making – from tank, to oak, to ceramic egg, to terracotta – delivering wines that are juicy, textural and delicious.
-All wax sealed, and all pleasingly democratically priced.
+Approaching wine from a varied wine trade background that began with studies in viticulture, Matt Talbot crafts the Patch Wines with support from winemaker and partner, Kirilly Gordon.
+From a modest beginning of three wines – a ‘Shed Red’ Bordeaux-inspired blend with a Turkish twist, a ‘Nebbiolo Bianco’ (which is actually the arneis grape variety), and a marsanne – the Patch lineup has expanded to encompass over 20 different grape varieties, made either as varietal wines or blends.
+The Patch project is intent on sourcing exciting parcels or ‘patches’ of grapes, unbound by region.
+All ferments are small batch, using a combination of vessels in the making – from tank, to oak, to ceramic egg, to terracotta – to deliver wines that are juicy, textural and delicious, not to mention pleasingly democratically priced.

 Matt Talbot’s winemaking journey encapsulates a deep-rooted passion for viticulture and oenology, reflecting a commitment to authenticity and innovation.
 His career trajectory, from a viticulture student to the creative force behind Patch Wines, showcases a blend of practical experience and a keen responsiveness to the evolving tastes and trends of the wine industry.